stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

-This helps answer the research question because I can see that the density of mean concave points for the benign group is more skewed to the left while the density of mean points for the malignant group is more to the right, indicating they may have more comcave points on average.
+This helps answer the research question because I can see that the density of mean concave points for the benign group is more skewed to the left while the density of mean points for the malignant group is more to the right, indicating they may have more concave points on average.

 #### Research Question 2: Do patients with malignant tumors tend to have larger/worse nuclei radius (radius_worse) than those with benign tumors?